w3c/webappsec-permissions-policy/policies/animations.md

 When properties such as `size` or `position` are changed in an animation, many other elements on the page to have to be moved around constantly (*layout and re-layout*), and browsers can struggle to keep up.
-When that happens, the result is a potentially stuttering animation and a poorly performing and non-responsive web page; sometimes even the entire page slows down, as the animation consumes all available CPU cycles.
+When that happens, the result is a potentially stuttering animation and a poorly performing and non-responsive web page; sometimes even the entire *machine* slows down, as the animation consumes all available CPU cycles.

 To avoid this scenario developers should use animations carefully and limit the usage to